RIDICS/Loading-Visualization/README.md

 #### Automatic initialization

-This library provides method to automatically initialize new elements.
+This library provides a method to automatically initialize new elements.
 This can be done by following commands:

 ```javascript
 let loader = new lv();